Aligning the ADKAR Model With Sequential, Iterative and Hybrid Change

 Written by Andrew Horlick

 The level of disruptive change and uncertainty we face today has made Agile and other iterative solution development approaches more popular than ever.
-Even before the pandemic, the need to respond to the accelerating pace of change had already prompted many organizations to adopt iterative approaches to developing and implementing solutions.
-Aligning the ADKAR Model to support iterative solution development approaches is a logical and effective way to use what you already know to help people adopt and use changes with the flexibility and speed everyone needs now.
+Even before the pandemic, the need to respond to the accelerating pace of change had prompted many organizations to adopt iterative approaches to developing and implementing solutions.
+Aligning the ADKAR Model to support iterative solution development approaches is a logical and effective way to use what you already know to help people adopt and use changes with the flexibility and speed everyone needs today.

-Sequential vs. Iterative Change
+Sequential and Iterative Change

 Before understanding alignment, it is important to distinguish between common solution development approaches: